eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/e-pseudonyms-including-user-authentication-mechanism.md

 Below we propose changes and additions to the ARF both related to High Level Requirements (HRLs) for the topic and for the ARF main document.

 Note that the HRLs are the minimal HRLs that must be fulfilled by all actors in the eIDAS framework related to the pseudonym and user authentication functionality.
-There are no hindrances for member states or other actors to define for example additional attestation types that can be used to support different pseudonyms use cases than those supported by the following minimal HRLs.
+There are no hindrances for member states or other actors to define for example additional attestation types that can be used to support different pseudonyms use cases than those supported by the minimal HRLs defined below.

 ### 6.1 Additions and Changes to HLRs
 The below HRLs will be added to the Annex II, Topic 11 of the ARF.